ipfs-inactive/website/README.md

 *Previewing Design Iteration*

-For ongoing design iteration, run `npm run serve` to preview what you've built from the `build` directory.
+For ongoing design iteration, run `npm run start` to preview what you've built from the `build` directory.